Jacques Antoine Bidermann: Du Pont partnership

 The senior Bidermann owned one-third of all shares in Du Pont de Nemours, a company formed by Pierre Samuel du Pont to develop land in the United States.
 In 1801, Bidermann and other French investors funded son Éleuthère Irénée du Pont's new gunpowder factory on Brandywine Creek in Delaware.
 However, the elder du Pont's branch of the company failed in 1811, and the younger du Pont failed to produce dividends for his shareholders.
 In 1814, the French investors sent Antoine Bidermann to investigate, bearing letters of introduction from the Marquis de Lafayette to Thomas Jefferson and Bushrod Washington.

 Bidermann examined du Pont's accounts and cleared the company of any fraud or mismanagement.
 In short order, he became du Pont's trusted business partner and son-in-law.
 Bidermann had landed in Wilmington, Delaware, in August 1814.
 By the end of the following year, he had bought out the stake of Pierre Bauduy de Bellevue (an early partner in du Pont's gunpowder operation who had spread rumors of du Pont's defaulting on his debts) and married E. I. du Pont's daughter, Evelina Gabrielle (born in Paris in 1796; married on September 14, 1815; died in 1863).
 Evelina and Antoine Bidermann resided at Hagley House (on the grounds of the future Hagley Museum and Library), where their only child, James Irénée, was born in 1817.

 As his father-in-law's sole business partner from 1815 to 1834, Bidermann oversaw the accounts, purchased supplies, arranged sales, and managed personnel.
 He inherited his father's shares in 1817, expanding his stake in the company.
-He ran the entire business between 1828, when Irénée's wife Sophie died, and 1834, when Irénée followed her to the grave.
+He ran the entire business between 1828, when E. I. du Pont's wife Sophie died, and 1834, when E. I. du Pont followed her to the grave.
 E. I. du Pont de Nemours & Company was then producing nearly one million pounds of gunpowder annually.
 After their father's death, the seven du Pont heirs asked Bidermann to serve as CEO and train Alfred V. du Pont to lead the company.
 Bidermann paid off the company's debts and bought out the French shareholders, making the du Pont family the full owners.
 In 1837, Bidermann retired in favor of Alfred, planning to live off the substantial income generated by his and his wife's shares.